tidepool-org/tidepool-org.github.io/HowToHelp.md

 ---
 #How you can help

+**Thanks in advance!** We really appreciate your interest in helping out the Tidepool Project.
+We've listed lots of possibilities below.
+If you'd like to volunteer or contribute, please read our [Volunteer/Contributor License Agreement](TidepoolVCLA.pdf).
+The license is for your protection as well as the protection of Tidepool and its licensees; **it does not change your rights to use your own contributions for any other purpose.**

 ##Use it

 If you're a person with type 1 diabetes, please help test our apps and our platform.
 We'd love your feedback on user experience and functionality.
 Since our applications and platform are still under development, DO NOT USE OUR APPLICATIONS TO MAKE THERAPY ADJUSTMENTS.